lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 When the ML-KEM algorithm is employed for a recipient, the RecipientInfo alternative for that recipient MUST be OtherRecipientInfo using the KEMRecipientInfo structure as defined in {{!RFC9629}}.

-The fields of the KEMRecipientInfo MUST have the following values:
+The fields of the KEMRecipientInfo have the following meanings:

 > version is the syntax version number; it MUST be 0.